ASKnetCommunity/OER_documents_template/resources_example.md

 - Tool z

 ## Participants & Trainers
-List the number of trainers needed
+List the number of trainers needed and whats their task.
-How many participants - maximum
+How many participants can max. attend the training.

 ## Credits, References and Resources
 Credit the sources where relevant, add links (e.g. to videos), references, etc.
+Please use embedded links to refer to external sources.